Compost Curriculum

 Two simple metal dustbins on a patio.

-Summer holiday activity: What was it like?
+Holiday activity for the summer: What was it like?

 What was rubbish collection like in the old days?
 Start a conversation with an older friend or relative and find out!